mymakerofficial/time-companion/src/shared/database/README.md

 #### Drop Column

-Drop a column using the `dropColumn` method.
+Drops a column from the table.

 ```ts
 export default defineMigration(async (transaction) => {